 Transfer of Registration Sponsorship

 .
-Registrar agrees to implement transfers of Domain Name registrations from another registrar to Registrar and vice versa pursuant to the Policy on Transfer of Registrations Between Registrars, as may be amended from time to time by ICANN (the "Transfer Policy"), and any applicable TLD Requirements.
+Registrar agrees to implement transfers of Domain Name registrations from another registrar to Registrar and vice versa pursuant to the ICANN Transfer Policy, as may be amended from time to time, and any applicable TLD Requirements.

 Restrictions on Domain Names